I want to get rid of...

 - Sevenoaks, Tonbridge and Tunbridge Wells - YMCA

-- Across Kent - British Heart Foundation and Furniture Reuse Network website.
+- Across Kent - British Heart Foundation and Furniture Reuse Network website

-You can take your furniture to any of our household waste recycling centres (HWRC) but check the guidelines on upholstered seating.
+You can bring your furniture to any of our household waste recycling centres (HWRCs).

 We can reuse good quality, undamaged furniture at these HWRCs: